August 6, 2010

 Every friday night is pizza night in my house.
 I've been making homemade pizzas since 2003!
 Everyone always asks, "As much as you love grilling why don't you grill a pizza?"
 Well, the answer is that I never knew how.
 I read various opinions on how to do it and the majority of people suggest indirect grilling.
-To me that is boring.
+To me that seemed kind of boring.
 I'd rather stick to my pizza stone preheated to 550 degrees rather than indirect cook a pizza on a grill.

 For the past few months I've been working out the kinks and I finally figured out a way to cook a NY style pizza dough recipe over direct charcoal heat and I love it.